FAQ for Contributors

 Do I need to pay to participate?

 No. Participation is free.
-However, to receive rewards, you must complete KYC (Know Your Customer) verification and set a Payout Wallet Address in your settings.
+However, to receive rewards, you must complete KYC (Know Your Customer) verification and request withdrawal of any earned rewards to a valid wallet address.
+We will provide instructions on the reward withdrawal process closer to the first Wave's payout date.

 How are my earnings calculated?